NFON-AG/CTI-API/README.md

 - Please refer to the [latest API documentation](https://nfon-ag.github.io/CTI-API/).

 #### Supported use cases:
 The CTI API has been designed for incoming and outgoing calls.
-Currently, the only officially supported use case for which the CTI API has been tested and released is for incoming calls that are directly received by an extension connected to a single terminal.
+Currently, the only officially supported use case for which the CTI API has been tested and released is for incoming calls that are directly received by an extension connected to a single device.

 Functions currently not supported:
 - Group calls
 - Skill-based calls
-- Upstream queues
+- Queue-based calls
 - Call scenarios in which a call is forwarded

-Conferences with several participants using multiple terminals per extension.
+- Conferences with several participants using multiple devices per extension.
 Only one device may be assigned to each extension.

 We are continually making improvements to support additional call scenarios and to optimise the authentication process.
 If these developments introduce a risk of failure to other components (i.e. a 'breaking change'), we will notify you well in advance.

 ---